Scorpion EVO 9mm Carbine

 • Larger aftermarket part selection

-If you’re a fan of the classic MP5 look but feel at home with the controls of an AR-15, this is the carbine for you.
+If you appreciate the classic MP5 appearance but prefer the controls of an AR-15, this carbine is a great choice for you.

-Released in 2015, SIG touts it as the first submachine gun with a fully closed and rotating bolt and piston system.
-This is designed to prevent water or dirt from entering the chamber.
-This may not be a big problem for the average shooter, but improved reliability is always a welcome feature.
-It has an ambidextrous magazine release and safety selector, in the same location as a typical AR.
-The charging handle is in the rear, as you would expect.
+Introduced in 2015, SIG markets it as the first submachine gun featuring a fully closed, rotating bolt and piston system designed to keep out water and dirt.
+While this may not be a major concern for most shooters, enhanced reliability is always advantageous.
+It features an ambidextrous magazine release and safety selector, positioned like those on a typical AR-15.
+The charging handle is conveniently located at the rear.

-The carbine has an overall length of 33” and a weight of 7.6lbs.
-The free-floating barrel is 13.3” with a 2.7” pinned and welded flash hider.
-This meets the 16” barrel requirements as the flash hider is intended to be permanently attached and is not easily removed.
-They should have equipped it with a normal 16” threaded barrel.
-You’ll need a tax stamp when removing this one unless it is replaced with a different welded and pinned muzzle device that meets the 16” requirement.
-A pinned and welded adaptor for a suppressor would also meet the requirements and prevent the need for two stamps instead of just one (as of the time this is written).
+The carbine measures 33″ in overall length and weighs 7.6 lbs.
+It has a 13.3″ free-floating barrel with a 2.7″ pinned and welded flash hider.
+This setup meets the 16″ barrel requirement because the flash hider is intended to be permanently attached and not easily removed.
+Ideally, it should have come with a standard 16″ threaded barrel.
+If you plan to replace the flash hider, you’ll need a tax stamp unless you choose another welded and pinned muzzle device that fulfills the 16″ requirement.
+A pinned and welded suppressor adapter would also meet the requirements and avoid needing two tax stamps (as of the current regulations).

 SIG MPX Home defense 9mm Carbine